shredding/ShopwareCLI/README.md

 You get help by typing `./sw help [commandname]`.

-Many commands have flags, like: `./sw cache:clear -templates` (clears only the template cache) or have arguments (like the select command, you have already used).
+Many commands have flags, like: `./sw cache:clear --templates` (clears only the template cache) or have arguments (like the select command, you have already used).

 You can use shortcuts as well: